MahmudOnWeb/TetrisDotNetCoreWpf/README.md

 ## Figures design

-There are odf diagram files, made with Libre Office(r) draw.
+There are odf diagram files, made with Libre Office draw.
 For every diagram there is a screen-shot added.
 For example, the figure commonly known as L tetromino, described in this project in Right Winkel class, have the following diagram:

 ![L tetrimono](https://github.com/MahmudOnWeb/TetrisDotNetCoreWpf/blob/master/RightWinkel%20-%20L.PNG?raw=true)

-It has four main positions, and when it rotates, the new position is with blue color, and the old is with gray.
+It has four main positions, and when it rotates, the new position is with shown with blue color, and the old is with gray.
 Blue are displayed, gray are removed.

 ## Start game, middle game and end game